Generic Name: Irinotecan (Liposomal) (eye rye no TEE kan lye po SO mal)

 This is not a list of all drugs or health problems that interact with irinotecan (liposomal).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take irinotecan (liposomal) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Irinotecan?

 - Tell all of your health care providers that you take irinotecan (liposomal).
 This includes your doctors, nurses, pharmacists, and dentists.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Talk with your doctor before getting any vaccines.
-Use with irinotecan (liposomal) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with irinotecan (liposomal) may either raise the chance of an infection or make the vaccine not work as well.